AdeniyiAdesakin/windows-group-policy-administration-lab/README.md

   <img src="https://i.imgur.com/Wa5iOFW.png" width="750" alt="Windows power menu after the Group Policy setting was applied">
 </p>

-> This setting removes access to the listed interface commands.
-It should not be described as preventing every possible method of shutting down a computer.

 ### 2. Restricted Interactive Command Prompt Access